milanwulf/SpatialControlRoom/README.md

 ## Installation
 ### Computer preperation
+> [!Note]
-**Note:** Linux and MacOS versions and newer releases should also work, but have not been tested.
+> Linux and MacOS versions and newer releases should also work, but have not been tested.

 - Download and install OBS Studio (Open Broadcaster Software): https://obsproject.com/download

     *Tested with OBS Studio **windows** version [30.0.2](https://github.com/obsproject/obs-studio/releases/tag/30.0.2)*